 The ORF Long Night of Museums (German: ORF Lange Nacht der Museen) is

-- Third, there’s a wonderful atmosphere as over 200,000 people mill about the streets late at night, soaking up science, art, culture, history, and anything else you might find in a display cabinet
+Third, thousands of people (over 183,000 in 2023) create a lovely atmosphere as they mill about the streets late at night, soaking up science, art, culture, history, and anything you might find in a glass cabinet.

-One year, for example, the Albertina displayed Albrecht Dürer’s famous Young Hare watercolour for the evening (it otherwise only appears every few years or so).
-The queue was huge but nobody was impatient, and a sponsor fed us snacks while we waited.
-The finest art and chocolate – what more do you need?
+The queue was huge, but nobody lost their patience.
+And a sponsor fed us snacks while we waited.
+The finest art and chocolate: what more do you need?